Quest-V80-on-the-beach

 Given the above, my expectations coming into this review were not high.
 I need to emphasize again before I go any further that I paid for both machines.
 Quest is not involved in this review, and I am not affiliated with or sponsored by any dealer.

-My experience with the V60 and V80 has been very different from those described by some other users.
-I have not had any EMI issues, and both machines have performed flawlessly on the beach and inland.
+My experience with the V60 and V80 has, for the most part, been very different from those described by some other users.
+I have not had any EMI issues except for one location on the beach, and both machines have performed flawlessly everywhere else.
 The build quality is good, and although I have slight niggles about the size of the display, it is nonetheless clear and readable in all light conditions.
 The menu system is easy to navigate, although the buttons could be more precise.

-In terms of power and performance, I would rate the V80 on par with the Nokta Legend, Minelab Equinox and possibly the Deus II.
+In terms of power, I would rate the V80 on par with the Nokta Legend, Minelab Equinox and possibly the Deus II.
 Certainly in Cache mode the V80’s depth detection is quite remarkeable.
 A 9ct gold ring at 16″?
 I had to test it in several locations and conditions because I could hardly believe it myself.

 The question is, do I think the V60 and V80 represent good value for money, and would I recommend you go out and buy one?
 Well, first off, I would say don’t bother with the V60.
 It is a great machine, but at its current price, it is not worth it.
 For an extra £20/$20/€20, the V80 gives you better headphones, a carbon fibre shaft, more modes including the all-important deep cache mode, more tone settings, full gyro functions, and the higher selectable single frequency of 60 kHz.
 That is a huge amount of extra bang for very little buck!